Women Deliver Staff

 Joanna Hoffman, Manager, Special Projects

-Joanna Hoffman manages a variety of projects at Women Deliver, including the coordination of the upcoming regional consultations.
+Joanna Hoffman is the Special Projects Manager at Women Deliver.
+In this role, she helps to coordinate elements of Women Deliver's global conferences and ongoing advocacy efforts.
+She represented Women Deliver in the Global Alliance for Clean Cookstoves’ Health Working Group, and in the Beyond 2015 Civil Society Working Group.
 Prior to Women Deliver, she worked in the violence-against-women field at the Maryland Coalition Against Sexual Assault and the Domestic Violence Center of Howard County.
 She then relocated to New York and worked at The Synergos Institute as a Partnerships Coordinator.
 She also completed an evaluation in Guatemala on women’s health publications for The Hesperian Foundation.
-Joanna has a Masters of Public Administration in International Public Policy & Nonprofit Management from New York University, and is a published author.
+Joanna has a Masters of Public Administration in International Public Policy & Nonprofit Management from New York University, and is a published poet.

 Lindsay Menard-Freeman, Manager, Advocacy and Communications